raghebbenhamouda/AWS-Certified-Developer---Associate/README.md

 ## Kinesis Overview

 - Managed real-time big data streaming alternative to Apache Kafka
-- Makes it easy to collect, process, and analyze streaming data in real-time
-- Ingest real-time data such as: Application logs, Metrics, Website clickstreams, IoT telemetry data…
 - Data is replicated to 3 AZs
 - Three separate products
-    - Kinesis Stream ⇒ capture, process, and store data streams
+    - Kinesis Stream ⇒ Streaming ingestion of real-time data at scale
-    - Kinesis Firehose ⇒ load data streams into AWS data stores
+    - Kinesis Firehose ⇒ Streaming data redirection tool
-    - Kinesis Analytics ⇒ analyze data streams with SQL or Apache Flink
+    - Kinesis Analytics ⇒ Real-time analytics on streams using SQL

-    - Kinesis Video Streams ⇒ capture, process, and store video streams
-## Kinesis Data Stream
+## Kinesis Stream

+- Divided in ordered shards, which are individual queues that retain data between 1 and 7 days
+- Shards are provisioned, so billing is on a per-shard basis
+- Can increase or decrease number of shards (resharding and merging)
 - Producers publish data on one of the shards and consumers read data from either shard
+- Data in shards can be processed multiple times during retention period but can't be deleted
+- Multiple consumers can consume data from the same stream
+- Producers write up to 1MB/s or 1000 messages/s per shard
+- Consumers read up to 2 MB/s per shard
 - Can batch send messages for increased efficiency
-- Divided in ordered shards, which are individual queues
-    - A shard is **1MB/s** or **1000 messages/s** for writes and **2MB/s** per reads
-    - Billed per shard provisioned with 200 shards as a soft limit
-    - Shards number can increase over time to scale appropriately (reshard/merge)
-    - Records are ordered per shard
-    - One consumer per shard
-- Increase throughput by increasing number of shards
 - Messages are ordered per shard
 - Producers send data via SDK, consumers receive data via SKD or Kinesis Client Library (KCL)
-- **Data retention is 1 day by default but can be set to up to 365 days**
-- Once data enters stream it can't be deleted/removed
-- Can reprocess/replay data as data is retained after processing
-- Multiple applications can consume the same stream
-- A consumer receives a record that contains:
-    - `The partition key`
-    - `Sequence number`: represents where the record was in the shard(like the sorted key)
-    - `Data blob`
-- Useful when we have very large amount of data that needs to be ordered in many shards

-## Kinesis Producers
-- Puts data records into data streams
-- Data record consists of:
-    - `Sequence number` (unique per partition-key within shard)
-    - `Partition key` (must specify while put records into stream)
-    - `Data blob` (up to 1 MB)
-- Producers:
-    - `AWS SDK`: simple producer
-    - `Kinesis Producer Library (KPL)`: C++, Java, batch, compression, retries
-    - `Kinesis Agent`: monitor log files
-- Write throughput: 1 MB/sec or 1000 records/sec per shard
-- PutRecord API
-- Use batching with PutRecords API to reduce costs & increase throughput
-- **Use highly distributed parxxon key to avoid “hot parxxon”**

-### Kinesis - ProvisionedThroughputExceeded

-- If we go over the provision throughput per shard we get the `ProvisionedThroughputExceeded exception`
-- Solution:
-    - Use highly distributed partition key
-    - Retries with exponential backoff
-    - Increase the number shards (scaling)

-## Kinesis Data Streams Consumers
-    - Get data records from data streams and process them
-    - AWS Lambda
-    - Kinesis Data Analytics
-    - Kinesis Data Firehose
-    - Custom Consumer (AWS SDK) – Classic or Enhanced Fan-Out
-    - Kinesis Client Library (KCL): library to simplify reading from data stream
-### Consumers Types
-- Shared (Classic) Fan-out Consumer - pull
-    - Low number of consuming applications
-    - Read throughput: `2 MB/sec per shard` across all consumers
-    - Max.
-5 GetRecords API calls/sec
-    - Latency ~200 ms
-    - Minimize cost ($)
-    - Consumers poll data from Kinesis using GetRecords API call
-    - Returns up to 10 MB (then throttle for 5 seconds) or up to 10000 records
-- Enhanced Fan-out Consumer - push
-    - Multiple consuming applications for the same stream
-    - 2 MB/sec per consumer per shard
-    - Latency ~70 ms
-    - Higher costs ($$$)
-    - Kinesis pushes data to consumers over HTTP/2 (SubscribeToShard API)
-    - Soft limit of 5 consumer applications (KCL) per data stream (default)

-## Kinesis Security

-- Uses IAM Policies to control access and authorizations
-- HTTPS endpoint in-flight encryption
-- KMS for at-rest encryption
-- Client-side encryption
-- VPC endpoints to access Kinesis within a VPC
-- Monitor API calls using CloudTrail

 ## Sending Data to Kinesis